jharwell/sierra/docs/src/tutorials/project/new_bc.rst

    .. _ln-xpath: https://docs.python.org/2/library/xml.etree.elementtree.html

-   In order to change attributes, add/remove tags, you will need to understand the XPath syntax for search in XML files; tutorial is `here _ln-xpath`.
+   In order to change attributes, add/remove tags, you will need to understand the XPath syntax for search in XML files.

    ``get_attr_changelist()`` - Given whatever parameters that your variable was passed during initialization (e.g. the boundaries of a range you want to vary it within), produce a list of sets, where each set is all changes that need to be made to the ``.xml`` template file in order to set the value of your variable to something.
-Each change is a :class:`~sierra.core.experiment.xml.AttrChange` object, that takes the following arguments in its constructor:
+Each change is a :class:`~sierra.core.experiment.definition.AttrChange` object, that takes the following arguments in its constructor:

    #.
 XPath search path for the **parent** of the attribute that you want to